Code-Institute-Submissions/StuartCox3107-is.onboard/README.md

 git clone https://github.com/StuartCox3107/is.onboard.git
 ```
 6. Press Enter.
 Your local clone will be created.
+7. Go to the cloned folder and run index.html

 Further reading and troubleshooting on cloning a repository from GitHub [here](https://help.github.com/en/articles/cloning-a-repository).

 ---

+### issues

+- JS Lint gives an error of unexpected 'let' on line 62, this issue has not been resolved

 ### Credits & acknowledgements